dsmHack/dev.dsmhack.org/content/jamstack.md

 ### Headless CMS

-Whenever I mention the idea of using JAMStack for a dsmHack project I almost always get a the same response.
+Whenever I mention the idea of using JAMStack for a dsmHack project I almost always get the same response.
 It basically goes like this, "How do you expect nonprofits to know how to update markdown files and a Git repository?"
 This usually is the result of someone only having experience using [Jekyll](https://jekyllrb.com/) with [Github Pages](https://pages.github.com/) for a project that only ever required a developer be involved.
 The truth is there are